For if there be first a willing mind, it is accepted according to that a man hath, and not according to that he hath not.

 We are called to get to know our Creator.
 The owner of the house in which we will reside eternally.
 If we don’t get to know the owner, will we be invited to His home?

 Who will normally invite us as house-guests?
 Family and maybe some close friends.
 We know them and they know us.
 We know we will be welcome because they extended the invitation and we have a sense of being truly welcomed.

 Getting to know God is made possible through Jesus.
-Jesus dwelt among us but we did not recognise Him.
-However, when we do recognise Him, He teaches us all about the Father.
+Jesus dwelt among us but we did not recognize Him.
+However, when we do recognize Him, He teaches us all about the Father.
 He is our mediator.
 Through Him we can know.